International Foundation Diploma

 Student in a lecture

 This course has entry points in September and January.
 Your course is 24 weeks so if you start in September, you will study your first semester between September and December and your second semester between January and April.
-If you start in January, you will study your first semester between January and April and your second semester between May and August.
-Please note that the Science pathway is not available as a January start.
+If you start in January, you will study your first semester between January and May and your second semester between May and August.

 Study modules

-You must take and pass eight modules to complete the foundation year, including one Undergraduate (Level 4) module.
+You must take and pass eight modules to complete the foundation year.

 Four compulsory modules will develop your academic study skills and your critical-thinking skills in preparation for your future courses.